jomasan/Game-Assemblies-Package/Documentation/Tutorials/04-Goals-and-Goal-Tracker.md

    - **Reward Points** — e.g. `10`.
    - **Penalty** — e.g. `5`.

-You can also create goals via **Assets → Create → Detroit at Play → Goals → Create Resource Goal** and then move or edit them as needed.
+You can also create goals via **Assets → Create → Game Assemblies → Goals → Create Resource Goal** and then move or edit them as needed.

 ---